 It took me a long time to realize what life is like for most people who have had much less blatant awareness of the manipulative machinations of advertising.
 Ads have now infiltrated our lives deeper than ever with all our online activities being tracked in order to specifically target each of us most effectively.
 Today's virtual news-stands are themselves deeply intertwined with the ad-biz and have no interest in promoting ad-free satire if there's any great stuff out there still (it's hard to know what's truly ad-free myself since I block ads online anyway, but feel free to tell me about your favorites I may have missed).

 We break this blog post to bring you this special Public Service Announcement: If you are not already running an Ad-blocking plugin, go install one immediately.
 DO IT.
 They even block video ads!
-My recommendation: the uBlock plugin (works in Firefox, Chromium/Chrome, Safari, and Opera).
+My recommendation: uBlock Origin uBlock (and I also check the optional "annoyances" blocking in the settings).